Chuck Fenenbock

-Charles Bernard Fenenbock (August 28, 1918 – July 27, 1998) was an American football player who starred in college at UCLA, and professionally in the Pacific Coast Professional Football League (PCPFL), the National Football League (NFL), the All America Football Conference (AAFC), and the Canadian Football League (CFL).
+Charles Bernard Fenenbock (August 28, 1918 – July 27, 1998) was an American football player who starred in college at UCLA, and professionally in the Pacific Coast Professional Football League (PCPFL), National Football League (NFL), All-America Football Conference (AAFC), and Western Interprovincial Football Union (WIFU).
 Notably he was a running back for the Detroit Lions in the NFL, and for the Los Angeles Dons in the AAFC where he led the league in numerous offensive categories.

 Starring at UCLA

 A highly recruited multi sport athlete out of Pittsburg High School in Northern California, Fenenbock chose to play football at UCLA.

 He starred as UCLA's single wing tailback in 1938 and 1939.
 He was celebrated for his exiting breakaway runs as well as for his passing skills.

 On January 1, 1939 Fenenbock was named MVP in the inaugural Pineapple Bowl played in Honolulu.